prof3ssorSt3v3/mad9011/docs/modules/week2/README.md

 Make a selection, then use `Edit > Fill > Content Aware Fill` to open the Content Aware Fill dialogue.
 In this dialogue you can select which areas of the photo to sample from by painting on the green sections.
 On the right side you will see a preview of the fill.
 When you are happy with the results, make sure **Output to** is set to **New Layer** then click **OK** and it will automatically create a new layer with the filled area.

 Depending on how complex the fill needs to be, you may need to layer a couple fills for best results.
 However, often with simpler fixes, one is enough.

-Content on this page is used with permission from [cg.algonquindesign.ca](https://cg.algonquindesign.ca/topics/retouching-fundamentals.html)